 Though New York City's recovery will be gradual, it is certain.
 While working around the clock to address the immediate needs of our community and our economy, we are actively preparing for the day when the five boroughs can be truly bustling again.
 Read on for the most useful and current information for navigating the City, plus plenty of resources for planning ahead.

-Indoor dining in New York City has resumed, with restaurants allowed to operate at 35 percent capacity.
+Indoor dining in New York City has resumed, with restaurants now allowed to operate at 75 percent capacity.
 Outdoor dining, takeout and delivery continue as normal.

-New York City has entered Phase 4 of Governor Cuomo’s New York Forward plan, reintroducing low-risk outdoor activities like botanical gardens and zoos with capacity restrictions, movie and television production, and professional sports without audiences—though arenas will, as of February 23, be allowed to operate at 10 percent capacity, with fans needing to wear masks and test negative for coronavirus within 72 hours of the event (distancing precautions will also be in place).
+New York City has entered Phase 4 of Governor Cuomo’s New York Forward plan, reintroducing low-risk outdoor activities like botanical gardens and zoos with capacity restrictions, movie and television production, and professional sports—indoor arenas are allowed to operate at 10 percent capacity, with fans needing to wear masks and test negative for coronavirus within 72 hours of the event (distancing precautions are also in place).
+Outdoor arenas and performing arts venues can operate at 20 percent capacity.
 Museums, cultural institutions and gyms are among the types of indoor businesses that have been allowed to open with restrictions as well.

 NYC Travel Restrictions

 Quarantine periods for domestic and international travelers entering the state are no longer required (though it remains recommended for those not fully vaccinated).
 Travelers from out of state—except for those coming from New York's contiguous states, which are New Jersey, Pennsylvania, Connecticut, Massachusetts and Vermont—must fill out a traveler health form, as do travelers coming from another country.

 We are closely monitoring reopening plans for Broadway.
 We will share guidelines as soon as they become available.